Why We Need Empathetic Leadership More than Ever

-Empathy is the ability to put oneself in another person’s position and imagine how that person feels and act the way that person does.
+Empathy is the ability to put oneself in another person’s position and imagine how that person feels and acts the way that person does.
 It is the ability to understand others’ needs and be sensitive to their surroundings.
-An empathetic leadership is where leaders…
+Empathetic leadership is where leaders…

-- Are aware of others’ feelings and thoughts—empathetic leaders put genuine interests in other’s feelings and do not do things that are hurtful to others.
-They lead while considering other’s experience and thoughts.
+- Are aware of others’ feelings and thoughts—empathetic leaders put genuine interests in others’ feelings and do not do things that are hurtful to others.
+They lead while considering other’s experiences and thoughts.

 - Have a tough time not caring about others—like Kjær’s story above, empathetic leaders know what their people need (Eriksen needed medical help and privacy, Eriksen’s partner needed comfort and assurance) and provide them their utmost support.
 So, whether their team members are sick, have just lost a beloved one, or are emotionally exhausted from overwork, empathetic leaders go to great lengths to make sure they are fine and take their well-deserved rest.

 - Resolve conflict quickly and courageously—conflict is a no-no in empathetic leaders’ dictionaries.
 So, when there is tension happening among team members, they will try to resolve it quickly and ensure all parties are pacified.

 - Listen well—empathetic leaders listen to their people when they raise an issue or pitch an idea.
 They take their people seriously and stay away from victim-blaming.

 - Build trust and connection—being kind to others and creating connections and networks based on trust is another fundamental quality of empathetic leaders.
 They also promote good relationships among team members and with others.